 Heat the griddle pan with the oil over a medium heat and add the peach halves face down.

-Cook for 3 minutes each side until char marks appear.
+Cook for 3 minutes each side until dark griddle marks appear.

-Serve the peach halves immediately, drizzled with the browned butter, with a dollop of Greek yoghurt.
+Serve the peach halves immediately, drizzled with the browned butter, with a dollop of mascarpone.

 Add a scattering of fresh chopped mint and some chopped hazelnuts to finish.